Davide-sd/GIMP-style-transfer/README.md

 At this point you should be able to use the plugin located in the menu `Filters/Style Transfer/Arbitrary Style Transfer...`.

-## Usage
+## Usage <a name="usage"></a>

-For the following plugins, you can either select a single layer or a group layer.
+With the following plugins you can apply style transfer either to a single layer or a group layer (note that GIMP may crash when using a group layer).
 In the latter case, the selected style will be transferred to all the sub-layers.

 ### Style Transfer and Artist Style Transfer Filter